 Upcoming Courses:

-These events are delivered by EXTOD, organised by SBK Events with full details available to view on the Diabetes National Networking Forums website.
+These events are delivered by EXTOD, organised by SBK Healthcare with full details available to view on the Diabetes National Networking Forums website.

 EXTOD Healthcare Professionals Regional Conference